Data-driven companies: four compelling case studies

 3. Coca-Cola

 Most people think that Coca-Cola is the world’s best selling soft drink because of their secret formula.
-But the reality is that the Coca-Cola company has become so successful because of several smart business practices, one of which is that they make very effective use of data.
+But the reality is that the Coca-Cola company has become so successful because of several smart business practices.
+One of these practices is that they make very effective use of data.

 They use data for a variety of decisions, including new product creation, supply chain management, and most importantly, marketing analytics.